cowlby/Lighter/README.md

 Lighter
 =======

-Lighter is a free syntax highlighting class developed with MooTools.
+Lighter is a free syntax highlighting class developed for MooTools.
 It was created with the MooTools developer in mind and takes advantage of many of the Framework's features.
 Using it can be as simple as adding a single script to your webpage, selecting the elements you wish to highlight, and Lighter takes care of the rest.
-It is currently in use on the MooTools forge so you are seeing it in action right here.
+It is currently in use on the MooTools forge so you are seeing it in action right there.

 ![Screenshot](http://pradador.com/images/mootools/lighter.screenshot.jpg)